If you can crochet in rows, you can work up the Sheryl Tee!

-This crochet top uses basic crochet stitches like chain and double to create a striped looking fabric that even a beginner can do!
+This beginner crochet top uses basic crochet stitches like chain and double to create a striped looking fabric that even a beginner can do!

-This crochet top is formed with two rectangles (the front panel and back panel), so you can easily measure for size as you go.
+The Cheryl Tee is formed with two rectangles (the front panel and back panel), so you can easily measure for size as you go.
 That means you can try different yarns and hook sizes to find the perfect fit, right when you get started!

 The Sheryl Tee is worked entirely in rows – no complicated increasing or decreasing here – so you’ll have an easy time working through the stitch pattern and counting!